chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [-] feat: Configure dunder all inspection to be only available if __all__ is present
-- [ ] feat: Use "change visibility" intention for private/public
 - [ ] feat: Replace expected with actual test outcome
 - [ ] feat: Jump from test to test node

 ## Completed Tasks (newest first)

+- [x] fix: do not offer make private/public on test methods and test classes
+- [x] feat: Use "change visibility" intention for private/public
 - [x] feat: Copy names of failed tests
   - [x] Validate FQN
   - [x] Validate pytest node ids